-Meet 10 Influential Visionary Thinkers building a better tomorrow in 2023 | www.lokmattimes.com
+Meet 10 Influential Visionary Thinkers Building a Better Tomorrow in 2023 | www.lokmattimes.com

-New Delhi [India], May 11 (/PNN): As the world progresses amid dreadful economic and social conditions, the drive to ...
+New Delhi (India), May 11: As the world progresses amid dreadful economic and social conditions, the drive to excel ...

-New Delhi [India], May 11 (/PNN): As the world progresses amid dreadful economic and social conditions, the drive to excel keeps getting higher.
+New Delhi (India), May 11: As the world progresses amid dreadful economic and social conditions, the drive to excel keeps getting higher.
 The number of people coming forward with revolutionary ideas is quite commendable.
 As a huge part of the population gets actively involved in developing their respective sectors, the vision to use resources using creative ideas and skill sets and the best modern technological solutions is achieved.

 Meet 10 influential Visionary Thinkers who have made significant changes in their sectors.